ryanatkn/gro/src/docs/options.md

 	// so callers can be assured type safety.
 	// TypeScript allows `undefined` to be passed for optional properties
 	// (https://github.com/Microsoft/TypeScript/issues/13195),
-	// and that means you can pass `undefined` without TypeScript complaining
+	// allowing callers to pass `undefined` without TypeScript complaining and
-	// and override non-`undefined` defaults, causing errors!
+	// override properties whose types don't include `undefined`, causing errors!
+	// Omitting `undefined` here protects callers from mistakenly overriding
+	// an optional property with an invalid `undefined` value,
-	// Omitting `undefined` here means that callers can never override
+	// but it also means callers can never override
-	// a non-`undefined` default with `undefined`,
+	// a non-`undefined` default with `undefined`.
-	// which is an unfortunate tradeoff in that it forces any value
+	// This is an unfortunate tradeoff in that it forces any value
 	// that can be `undefined` to default to `undefined`,
 	// but it's the best middle ground we've found so far.
 	// It protects the caller at the cost
 	// of complicating a module's internals.
 	// This is a lot of documentation for a deceptively simple pattern,
 	// but standardizing the conventions is a big win.
+	// When possible, prefer `null` to `undefined` when designing options APIs.
 	...omitUndefined(opts),
 });